cal-poly-dxhub/eCR-semantic-interoperability/README.md

 category Travel_History_Narrative
 ------------------------------------------------------------
 ```
+The output indicates that:
-- This is showing that chunk 9 in `<path_to_new_hl7_xml_ecr>` matched to `file2.xml`.
+-Chunk 9 in `<path_to_new_hl7_xml_ecr>` matched file2.xml.
-  - `file2.xml`'s embeddings are stored in embeddings/file2.json
+  - The embeddings for `file2.xml` are stored in `embeddings/file2.json`.
-  - `file2.xml` is stored in assets/file2.xml
+  - The file `file2.xml` is located in `assets/file2.xml`
   - The final category for chunk 9 is Travel_History_Narrative.

-- Note that `file2.xml` is not the file you are running `test.py` on, but rather the file that has the cloest match via embeddings to the current file you are testing.
+- Note that `file2.xml` is not the file you are running `test.py` on, but rather the file that has the closest match via embeddings to the current file you are testing.

+- Note that for `<table>` attributes, LLM's are not being used to infer soft attributes about hte patient like pregnancy, etc.

 ### Final Output Details